What is UBCon?

 What kind of merchandise is sold in the vendor room/artist alley?

 It varies from year to year, but the Vendor’s Room is primarily for prepackaged or third party merchandise, and the Artist Alley is primarily for artists selling their own work.
-As artists and vendors are confirmed, their website and other information will be listed on our website.

 Where can I find applications?